vcr/vcr/README.md

 This is particularly useful for using VCR with [capybara](http://github.com/jnicklas/capybara) and any of its javascript drivers (see below for more info).

+## Cassette Customization

+Cassettes are stored as simple plain text YAML files and can easily be edited to suit your needs.
+One common need is for a particular request to be stubbed using a regex rather than the raw URL.
+This is handy for URLs that contain non-deterministic portions (such as timestamps)--since the URL will be a bit different each time, the URL from the recorded request will not match the URL for future requests.
+You can simply change the URL to an appropriate regex:

+    request: !ruby/struct:VCR::Request
+      method: :get
+      uri: !ruby/regexp /example\.com\/reg/
+      body:
+      headers:

 ## Record modes

 VCR supports 3 record modes.
 You can set a default record mode in your configuration (see below)